courageousillumination/tcoin/docs/API.md

 - POST `/blocks`: Notify a node about a new block in the chain.
   - Body format: `{block: Block}`
   - Response: 201 on success, 400 if the block is invalid.
-- GET `/blocks?from={id}`: Returns all blocks known to the node, since the given ID.
-If ID is omitted all blocks will be returned
+- GET `/blocks`: Returns all blocks known to the node.
   - Response: 200 `{blocks: Block[]}`
 - POST `/peers`: Registers a new peer.
   - Body format: `{location: string}`